 So, as I sit, surrounded by moving boxes, I reflect on the year that was, and celebrate a new beginning in L.A, where I am adopting the golden rule of improvisation, and becoming a "Yes!
 And…." person; fearlessly embracing every new opportunity that comes my way, and being grateful for it.

-So, in the spirit of reflection, gratitude, and new beginnings, (and of course, piggilicious food!)
-I offer up this sensational nori vegetable omelette as my first s'blended recipe for 2011.
-I was going to post some detox green alkaline smoothies that are glaringly absent from this site.
-But, I had to post one of my favourite omelette recipes in honour of my friend Mel, who made this with me last New Year's day, after our annual "High and Low" New Year's eve dinner.
+So, in the spirit of reflection, gratitude, and new beginnings, I offer up this sensational nori vegetable omelette as my first s'blended recipe for 2011.
+I was going to post some detox smoothies that are glaringly absent from this site.
+But, I had to post one of my favorite omelette recipes in honor of my friend Mel, who made this with me last New Year's day, after our annual "High and Low" New Year's eve dinner.

-Those of you who have been following me for a while will remember the annual New Year's Eve feast I share with my dear friends Martin, Craig, Roman and Mel.
+I share every New Year's Eve with my dear friends Martin, Craig, Roman and Mel.
 We all met whilst working with intellectually disabled adults for a government organisation in Melbourne, Australia, and have been close friends ever since.
 We started ringing in the new year together about five years ago, and even though we have all moved on to other things, it is an event I still look forward to with over zealous enthusiasm every year.

 So I will share this funny little "omelette cooking" anecdote with you, so that you can share in some of the joy and nostalgia that is behind posting this recipe.
 I have never made a secret of the fact that my food photography is the weakest part of this site.
-I am acutely aware of the fact that as a food blogger I need to take a food styling and photography course in order to raise the bar and meet the food photography of some of the top food bloggers, as well as the aesthetic standards set by my webmaster, Max.
+I am acutely aware of the fact that as a food blogger I need to take a food styling and photography course to meet the aesthetic standards set by my webmaster, Max.
 But until I develop the ability to stretch time and create a 48 hour day, we are all left wanting.

 Melly, I love you, and wish you all the best in your new eggless life in India.
 I am so glad that the last time you ate egg it was memorable for both of us.
 LOL!